National Personnel Records Center fire: Background

-Construction was completed in 1956 by the United States Army Corps of Engineers at a cost of $12.5 million ($ today), an economical $10.15 per square foot ($109.25 per square meter).
+Construction was completed in 1956 by the United States Army Corps of Engineers at a cost of $12.5 million ($ today).

 When the facility opened in 1956, it housed some 38 million military personnel records.
 By the time of the 1973 fire, it held more than 52 million personnel records plus some 500000 cuft of military unit records.
 The center's staff had grown past 2,200 personnel, including GSA management and staff as well as military and civilian personnel from the Army, Navy, Air Force, Marines, the Army Reserve, the FBI, and others.